 19. The 5G DDNMF in the HPLMN of the Discoverer UE may send a Match Report Info message to the 5G DDNMF in the HPLMN of the Discoveree UE.

-6.1.3.2.3 Protection of the discovery messages over the PC5 interface
+6.1.3.2.3 Protection of discovery messages over PC5 interface

-There are three types of security that are used to protect the restricted discovery messages over the PC5 interface: integrity protection, scrambling protection, and message-specific confidentiality which are defined in clause 6.1.3.4.3 in TS 33.303 [4]
+There are three types of security that are used to protect the restricted 5G ProSe Direct Discovery messages over the PC5 interface: integrity protection, scrambling protection, and message-specific confidentiality which are defined in clause 6.1.3.4.3 in TS 33.303 [4] .
+The protection mechanisms specified in TS 33.303 [4] are reused with the following changes:

-Editor’s Note: it is for ffs whether security algorithms and/or process in clause 6.1.3.4.3 TS 33.303 [4] can be applied without modification given the potentially different size of the discovery message in 5G ProSe.
+- Input parameters to integrity protection algorithm as specified in A.6.

+- Message-specific confidentiality mechanisms as specified in A.7 in the current specification.

+- In A.5 of TS 33.303, the time-hash-bitsequence keystream is set to L least significant bits of the output of the KDF, where L is the bit length of the discovery message to be scrambled and set to Min (the length of discovery message – 16, 256).

+NOTE 1: 16 is the size of Message Type and UTC-based counter LSB in bit length.

+NOTE 2: The maximum length of the discovery message to be scrambled is limited to 256 bits.

+- Step 2 of clause 6.1.3.4.3.2 of TS 33.303 is replaced by “Calculate MIC if a DUIK was provided, otherwise set MIC to a 32-bit random string.
+Then, set the MIC IE to the MIC.

+- Step 4 of clause 6.1.3.4.3.2 of TS 33.303 is not processed.

-6.2 Security for Unicast mode 5G ProSe Direct Communication
+6.2 Security for unicast mode 5G ProSe Direct Communication

-Editor’s Notes: This clause contains the description of the security for Unicast mode (one-to-one) 5G ProSe Direct Communication.

 6.2.1 General

-The unicast mode 5G ProSe Direct communication procedures are described in TS 23.304 [2].
-Unicast ProSe Direct Communication is used by two UEs that directly exchange traffic for the ProSe applications running between the peer UEs.
+The unicast mode 5G ProSe Direct Communication procedures are described in TS 23.304 [2].
+Unicast mode 5G ProSe Direct Communication is used by two UEs that directly exchange traffic for the ProSe applications running between the peer UEs.

 PC5 direct communication security for relay services is specified in clause 6.3.
-PC5 security policy provisioning and negotiation during 5G ProSe Restricted Discovery with 5G DDNMF scenario for unicast mode Prose direct communication is specified in clause 6.1.
+PC5 security policy provisioning and negotiation during restricted 5G ProSe Discovery with 5G DDNMF scenario for unicast mode 5G Prose Direct Communication is specified in clause 6.1.

+If the UE receives PC5 security policies from 5G DDNMF as specified in 6.1.3.2.2, the UE uses the PC5 security policies from 5G DDNMF to establish PC5 unicast communication security instead of the PC5 security policies provisioned by PCF or pre-configured in UE as defined in TS 23.304 [2].

 6.2.2 Security requirements

 The initiating UE shall establish a different security context for each peer UE during the PC5 unicast establishment if the security is activated.
-It shall be possible to establish security context also when either one or both the ProSe UEs are out of coverage.
+It shall be possible to establish security context also when either one or both the 5G ProSe-enabled UEs are out of coverage.

-The mutual authentication between two ProSe-enabled UEs during PC5 unicast shall be supported.
+The mutual authentication between two 5G ProSe-enabled UEs during PC5 unicast shall be supported.